sathvik1607/Agents_experiment/ReadMe.md

 ### 💡 Daily Motivational Thought generator

-Uses OpenAI to generate a short motivational thought.
+Uses the OpenAI language model to generate a short, inspirational thought that can provide daily motivation and encouragement.
+.

 **Example**